ilarijn/rxeditor/README.md

 Simple text editor with the option to store and apply regular expressions and generate CSV data and SQL insert statements using regex.

+Originally created as part of a University of Helsinki Software Engineering course in Spring 2019.

 ### Getting Started

 Clone this repository and run `./gradlew run` or download the jar release.